FabianSieper/countDots/README.md

 ### Name of Image

-If you'd like to display the name of an file on the image itself, you can enter the section `fileNameToImage` inside of the settings-file.
-These parameter all belong to the text for displaying the name of a file.
+If you'd like to display the name of a file on the image itself, you can enter the section `fileNameToImage` inside of the settings-file.
+These parameters all belong to the text for displaying the name of a file.

 - `show`: Shall the text be shown?
 - `lineWidth`: How thick shall the text be?